pulkit-khanna-work/Modelling-Forest-Fires/README.md

 6) Using an advanced technique like Density-based Weighting (https://link.springer.com/article/10.1007/s10994-021-06023-5)
 7) Tweedie Zero gradient boosting for extremely unbalanced zero inflated data (https://www.math.mcgill.ca/yyang/resources/papers/CSSC_EMTboost.pdf)

+# Approach
+The output variable 'area' is very skewed towards 0.
+We will be using the log(1+x) transformation here and demonstrate how for evaluation we can use Regression Error Characteristic (REC) curves, based on the research paper (https://www.researchgate.net/publication/221345080_Regression_Error_Characteristic_Curves) by Jinbo Bi and Kristin P. Bennett.

 The data analysis is divided into 3 parts/files.
 The first part covers data wrangling and EDA, the second parts consists of scaling and modelling and in the last part we will be building our pipeline that will simplify our model deployment in the end.

 * <h3> Data Wrangling and EDA - </h3>
 Forest_Fires_Wrangling.ipynb file refers to the first part and shows step by step with comments on how to perform Exploratory Data Analysis(EDA).
 Various techniques will be performed such as "Log(1+x) Transformation", "Plotting(Boxplots, Histograms)", Cyclical Encoding etc.